Mugi-JB/Task_3/README.md

 Reading books benefits both your **physical** and **mental** health, and those benefits can **last a lifetime**.
 They begin in early childhood and continue through the senior years.

 Share a list of your all time favorite book or ones that you'd like to read.

+* Caroline
+  * The Alchemist by Paulo Coelho
+  * Half of a yellow Sun by Chimamanda Ngozi Adichie
+  * The Kite Runner by Khaled Hosseini